When should a child have his own room? When to move a child to a separate room?

 Although the baby sleeps in the parents' room, there is nothing to prevent it from already having its own room waiting for it.
 You can gradually get your child used to it, thus building positive associations.
 Initially, the room can be used for changing, for example, and later also for playing, reading stories and drawing.

-You can plan your child's room furnishings for a long time ahead.
+Furnishing a child's room you can plan for a long time ahead.
 Once the little one arrives in the world, redecorating and furnishing can be more challenging, so we encourage you to arrange your room before the baby is born.
 Later, all you need to do is change small details, which gradually the youngest household member also begins to decide.

 The child's own room vs. the kindergarten

 If it was not possible before, it is worth trying to move the child to his own room when the toddler enters the preschool age.
-This special time is conducive to the development of the child's independence, although drastic changes should still not be imposed on him.
-In practice, it happens that a 4-year-old child sleeps with his parents, as he falls asleep on his own, but wakes up during the night and goes to the parents' bedroom.
+Although there is no clear answer to the question of when a child should sleep alone in a room, the special time of starting kindergarten is conducive to the development of an older child's independence (although drastic changes should still not be imposed on him).

 Remember that children are sensitive to change.
-Therefore, ensure that they proceed gradually and in a way that the toddler understands.
+So it is important that the changes are gradual and in a way that the toddler understands.

 1. Arrange a cozy, safe space - Match the bright, pleasant colors of the room.
-Choose decorations that will appeal to the toddler, such as wall stickers with animals.
+Choose decorations that will appeal to the little one, such as. wall stickers with doggies.

-2. Talk to your child- Explain to him why he will sleep in his room.
-Point out the positive aspects of this change, such as that he will have peace and quiet, more space, the opportunity to sleep with his favorite cuddly toys.
+2. Talk to your child - Explain to him why he will sleep in a different room.
+Point out the positive aspects of the change, such as that he will have peace and quiet, more space, the opportunity to sleep with his favorite cuddly toys.
 Assure him that you will always come to him when he calls you.

 3. Ensure your toddler's sense of security - A turned-on night light will soothe the baby, and an electronic nanny will help parents sleep peacefully as well.